infincia/NetRNG/README.rst

 some minor restrictions on how the pipeline functions to make it suitable for the task.

-However, netrng.py itself does one job and only one job: it moves random data around on the local network.
+However, NetRNG itself does one job and only one job: it moves random data around on the local network.
 Other tasks like validating the samples and providing them to the kernel entropy pool are left to ``rngd`` from rng-tools, which is automatically started and managed by NetRNG.